What is Custom Vision?

 - The tutorials are longer guides that show you how to use this service as a component in broader business solutions.

 The Custom Vision service uses a machine learning algorithm to analyze images.
 You, the developer, submit groups of images that feature and lack the characteristics in question.
 You label the images yourself at the time of submission.
 Then, the algorithm trains to this data and calculates its own accuracy by testing itself on those same images.
 Once you've trained the algorithm, you can test, retrain, and eventually use it in your image recognition app to classify images.
 You can also export the model itself for offline use.

 Custom Vision functionality can be divided into two features.
 Image classification applies one or more labels to an image.
 Object detection is similar, but it also returns the coordinates in the image where the applied label(s) can be found.

 The Custom Vision service is optimized to quickly recognize major differences between images, so you can start prototyping your model with a small amount of data.
 50 images per label are generally a good start.
 However, the service is not optimal for detecting subtle differences in images (for example, detecting minor cracks or dents in quality assurance scenarios).

-Additionally, you can choose from several varieties of the Custom Vision algorithm that are optimized for images with certain subject material—for example, landmarks or retail items.
-For more information, see the Build a classifier or Build an object detector guides.
+Additionally, you can choose from several variations of the Custom Vision algorithm that are optimized for images with certain subject material—for example, landmarks or retail items.
+See Select a domain for more information.

 What it includes